English trust law: Resulting trusts

 A resulting trust is usually recognised when one person has given property to another person without the intention to benefit them.
 The recipient will be declared by the court to be a "resulting trustee" so that the equitable property right returns to the person it came from.
 For some time, the courts of equity required proof of a positive intention before they would acknowledge the passing of a gift, primarily as a way to prevent fraud.

-If one person transferred property to another, unless there was positive evidence that it was meant to be a gift, it would be presumed that the recipient held the property on trust for the transferee.
-It was also recognised that if money was transferred as part of the purchase of land or a house, the transferee would acquire an equitable interest in the land under a resulting trust.
+If one person transferred property to another, unless there was positive evidence that it was meant to be a gift, it would be presumed that the recipient held the property on trust for the transferor.
+It was also recognised that if money was transferred as part of the purchase of land or a house, the transferor would acquire an equitable interest in the land under a resulting trust.
 On the other hand, if evidence clearly showed a gift was intended, then a gift would be acknowledged.
-In Fowkes v Pascoe, an old lady named Mrs Baker had bought Mr Pascoe some company stocks, because she had become endeared to him and treated him like a grandson.
-When she died, the executor, Mr Fowkes, argued that Mr Pascoe held the stocks on resulting trust for the estate, but the Court of Appeal said the fact that the lady had put the stocks in Mr Pascoe's name was absolutely conclusive.
-The presumption of a resulting trust was rebutted.